Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 That would give it the text information along with all the important visual clues as to how the blocks relate.
 I could ask it to extract, label and summarise the information for me.
 Surely that was too much for a tiny local model?

 I converted a contract to a series of PNGs, prepared them as ImageContent for a chat message and sent them to Gemma 3.
-I was amazed when, after a few tweaks to the prompt, the document chunks it returned performed better with the agentic search than any of my raw text based runs.
+I was amazed when, after a few tweaks to the prompt, the document chunks it returned performed better with the agentic search than any of my raw text-based runs.

 Inspection of the chunks in the vector store showed that they were mostly well extracted, labelled and described.